List of cocktails: Strawberry

 Strawberries can be muddled or puréed and added to many drinks, and they are liquor-friendly, being compatible with, e.g., bourbon whiskey, Cointreau, vodka, tequila, rum, and Champagne, among other spirits and liqueurs and so on.

 Some recipes call for a strawberry syrup that can be made using strawberries, vanilla extract, sugar, and water.
 Some strawberry cocktail recipes do not call for a syrup, but rely on puréed strawberries to play that part.

 Strawberries are often mixed with basil.
-Strawberry is popular in smashes since after the beverage has been drank, the alcohol-infused strawberries can be consumed as well.
+Strawberry is popular in smashes since after the beverage has been drunk, the alcohol-infused strawberries can be consumed as well.